 Eucalyptus and water use

-In some studies (such as Munishi 2007), it is reported that eucalyptus requires less amount of water, compared to most tree species, to yield one kilogram of biomass.
+It has been claimed that large-scale eucalyptus farming leads to the drying up of rivers, springs, and other water sources.
+However, studies (such as Munishi 2007), reported that eucalyptus requires less amount of water, compared to most tree species, to yield one kilogram of biomass.
 For example, while a typical eucalyptus tree will consume about 785L of water to produce 1kg of biomass, coffee, cotton, and bananas each require 3,200L whereas sorghum, potatoes, and maize require 1,000L for the same.
 Table 2 on page 11 demonstrates that eucalypts do not consume more water than other native forest tree species.